labanskoller/hackeriet_blog/_posts/2019-03-12-solution-to-utctf-2019-super-secure-authentication.md

 #### Writeup
-The challenge consisted in the following set of Java (compiled) classes:
+The challenge consisted of the following set of Java (compiled) classes:
 ```text
 Authenticator.class
 jBaseZ85.class